Staying hydrated is crucial for maintaining good health. But is drinking distilled water, rather than other types of water, a healthful option?

 Distilled water is safe to drink in moderation as part of a balanced diet.
 A variety of beverages and soft drinks contain distilled water.

 However, when distilled water is the only kind of water a person drinks, potential health consequences may arise.
-These problems occur because of the lack of minerals, and because of the effect that the rise in pH levels has on the body.
+These problems occur because of the lack of minerals and potential changes to the body's balance of electrolytes, fluid, minerals and pH.

-On the whole, drinking distilled water is not problematic.
-Most people eat a varied diet and get their hydration from a variety of sources.
+On the whole, drinking distilled water is not problematic when combined with other water sources.
+Most people eat a varied diet in developed countries and get their hydration and nutrition from a variety of sources.